 Students Looking to Volunteer in FCPS and elsewhere to meet the requirements of their service learning hours can find information on the Service Learning page.

-Volunteer Learning Program or VLP is sponsored by Fairfax County Public Schools, Fairfax County Juvenile and Domestic Relations District Court, and the Fairfax County Public Library.
+Volunteer Learning Program (VLP) sponsored by Fairfax County Public Schools, Fairfax County Juvenile and Domestic Relations District Court, and the Fairfax County Public Library.
 It is a tutoring program designed to meet the educational needs of Fairfax County adults by supporting the three FCPS adult high school completion programs (GED®, National External Diploma Program, and Fairfax County Adult High School), as well as the educational needs of certain juveniles without a high school diploma.
 VLP staff is committed to providing its tutors with a rewarding, well-supported volunteer experience.